DON’T MISS

 7. Rüdesheim am Rhein

-Rüdesheim am Rhein is a beautiful winemaking town in the Rhine Valley, with less than 10.000 inhabitants.
-The town is part of Germany’s UNESCO World Heritage Site Rhine Gorge and has a unique old town, celebrated in Rhine romanticism.
-The village, though small in terms of population, has a lot to offer in terms of cultural value.
+Rüdesheim am Rhein is a beautiful winemaking town in the Rhine Valley, with fewer than 10.000 inhabitants.
+The town is part of Germany’s UNESCO World Heritage Site, the Rhine Gorge, and has a unique old town, celebrated in Rhine romanticism.
+The village, although small in terms of population, has a great deal to offer in terms of cultural value.
 There are several museums and landmarks, as well as a range of hiking trails and walking routes.

 Naturally, since the region specialises in winemaking, the town has plenty of cosy taverns and restaurants where you can sample local wine and German cuisine.
 The town’s famous Drosselgasse shopping street provides visitors with the possibility to buy many different gifts, treats and food from the town.